Yasaminsali/ADataViewer/README.md

 ## Summary statistics

-* The summary statistics were computed [here](/quantiles) (quantiles) and [here](/means) (mean)
+* The summary statistics were computed [here](/quantiles) (quantiles) and [here](/means) (mean).
-    * There are 4 distinct scripts that are used to compute the summary statistics
+    * There are 4 distinct scripts that are used to compute the summary statistics.
     * Each script is dedicated to select a subset of participants based on a diagnostic group except one where we take all diagnoses into account.
 For instance         "AD_quantiles_all_datasets-v100.ipynb" is used to compute summary statistics of the selected features for participants that were diagnosed with AD.
 Note: we       restrict the datasets to only baseline visit here.
-    * The computed summary statistics are then saved as a CSV file [here](/adata_resources)
+    * The computed summary statistics are then saved as a CSV file [here](/adata_resources).

 Using the CSV tables we illustrated the following table.